nextseto/Semestr/README.md

 ![platforms](https://img.shields.io/badge/platform-ios-lightgrey.svg?style=flat)
 [![DUB](https://img.shields.io/dub/l/vibe-d.svg)]()

-**Semestr** keeps track of classes, events, and meetings for students and professors over various semesters in multiple disciplines.
+**Semestr** keeps track of classes, events, and meetings for students and professors over various semesters in multiple disciplines on their iOS devices running iOS 8 or higher.

 ## Features
 - Can add and delete courses for a named semester
 - Can toggle to see specific courses in the week
 - Can pull PAWS data and add course information into the application

+## Innovative Aspects
+This application innovatively uses Core Data to store and manage the data for the user's Course and Semester entries.
+This application will let users conveniently see their schedules on their phones instead of using a picture of their schedule.

 ## Install
 ##### Build Requirements: